Alex-Costea/Wiles/docs/tutorial.md

 ### The `type` type

-All type expressions are themselves of type `Type()`.
-You can also use `Type(subtype)` to hold all expressions which are a subtype of something.
+All type expressions are themselves of type `Type(subtype)`, which holds all expressions which are a subtype of something.
 For instance:

 ```wiles
 let NewType : Type(Int | Text) := Int